Skip to content

 What is the Maximum Coaxial Cable Length Allowed for GNSS/GPS Antenna Feed?

-Some articles say 50m, others say 95m before adding in-line amplifiers.
-However, the total coax cable feed length of the characteristics of the system (Antenna, Cable and Receiver)
+Some articles say 50 meters, others say 95 meters before adding in-line amplifiers.
+However, the total coax cable feed length depends on the characteristics of the system (Antenna, Power Feed, Cable Type and Receiver Sensitivity)

-For the temporary passive installations often used for on-site timing testing purposes, with no in-line amplifiers, the total antenna cable length allowed depends on the type of coaxial cable you plan to use.
-Thick and hard coaxial cables used for permanent antenna drops have low loss and allow longer reach.
+For temporary passive installations (no in-line amplifiers) often used with portable test sets for on-site timing testing purposes, the total antenna cable length allowed depends on the type of coaxial cable you plan to use.
+Thick and hard coaxial cables used for permanent antenna drops have low loss and may allow longer reach.

 However, the calculations required to come up with a recommendation are not simple, since they depend on: